-When a site visitor clicks, it takes him to this new opt-in page, with the same headline as the menu item they just clicked, so it’s a continuous experience for them.
-Again, the expectation matched the result so they were more likely to continue.
+When a site visitor clicks, it takes him to this new opt-in page with the same headline as the menu item they just clicked, so it’s a continuous experience for them.
+Again, the expectation matched the result, making them more likely to continue.

 Once you get your opt-in where you’d like it, you can focus on monitoring and growing your traffic.
 You likely know how to find this information already.
-For me it’s as simple as using Google Analytics and looking at that “Users” number that we pulled earlier.
+For me, it’s as simple as using Google Analytics and looking at that “Users” number we pulled earlier.

 Why it matters